Batch Ingest

 Job attributes

-A job describes how to treat the data set as a whole as it's being ingested.
+A job describes how to treat the data set as a whole as it's ingested.

 The top level attributes of a batch job are: